Pythonaire/FakeGatoHistory/README.md

 # FakeGatoHistory

 Based on the fabulous work of <https://github.com/simont77/fakegato-history> to work with HAP-Python <https://github.com/ikalchev/HAP-python>.
+Minimum Python version is 3.10.

 ## some modifications ...